Who knew campaign questionnaires were so controversial?

 “If people have concerns about the transparency and accountability of the state auditor, then everything the auditor does will be cast with a shadow of doubt and we will lose a critical part of our state’s checks and balances,” Dempsey said in the press release.
 “I have promised to run a transparent campaign and I promise to be a transparent state auditor.”

 So far, DiZioglio and Amore haven’t posted their responses on their websites.
-Doug Rubin, DiZoglio’s political consultant, sought to turn the tables on Dempsey by issuing a statement suggesting his pledge to release the questionnaires was irresponsible in one instance.
+Doug Rubin, DiZoglio’s political consultant, sought to turn the tables on Dempsey by issuing a statement suggesting his release of questionnaires was irresponsible in one instance, although he got a key fact wrong.

 “Sen. DiZoglio has always been happy to release questionnaires,” Rubin said.
 “However, in one case relative to Reproductive Equity Now, Diana has been asked by the organization to not release their questionnaire because they believe it would threaten legislative goals and endanger the lives of those seeking health care.
 Diana stands with these brave advocates for reproductive rights, and it’s unfortunate that Chris Dempsey irresponsibly issued a press release for pure political gain without considering the damage that could be done by such dissemination — especially after the overturning of Roe v.
 Wade and the ongoing battle to protect reproductive rights here in Massachusetts and across the country.”